 The Story Splitting Flowchart

 To support the teams we coach, Richard created a story splitting flowchart that goes through the questions we’ll ask when we’re helping a team split their stories.
+This is your cheat sheet to an effective story splitting session.
 (Click the image below to download the PDF of the flowchart.)

 Interested in contributing a translation into your language?
 Here’s how we approach new translations.